 Looking for a one-day trek near Goa, check out my post on Dudhsagar Waterfall trek – One-day adventurous trek near Goa.

 Are you still looking for another beach town?
 You can check my blog post on Gokarna Karnataka, a piece of heaven for beach lovers

 Looking for some essential travel gear?
 Check out my blog post on What’s in my Backpack.

-Hope you would have enjoyed reading this article on South Goa.
+Hope you would have enjoyed reading this article/guide on South Goa.
 To get regular updates on upcoming blog posts from On a Cheap Trip, please subscribe by entering your name and E-mail address in the Newsletter below.
 You can follow me on Facebook, Instagram, Pinterest as well as on Twitter.